azagniotov/stubby4j/README.md

 usage:
 java -jar stubby4j-x.x.xx.jar [-a <arg>] [-d <arg>] [-da] [-dc] [-ds] [-h]
-       [-k <arg>] [-l <arg>] [-m] [-o] [-p <arg>] [-s <arg>] [-t <arg>] [-v] [-w <arg>]
+       [-k <arg>] [-l <arg>] [-m] [-o] [-p <arg>] [-s <arg>] [-t <arg>] [-ta] [-v] [-w <arg>]
  -a,--admin <arg>                        Port for admin portal.
+Defaults
-Defaults to 8889.
+                                         to 8889.
  -d,--data <arg>                         Data file to pre-load endpoints.
-Data file
+                                         Data file to pre-load endpoints.
-                              to pre-load endpoints.
-Optional valid YAML
+                                         Optional valid YAML 1.1 is
-                              1.1 is expected.
-If YAML is not provided, you will be expected to configure stubs via the stubby4j HTTP POST API.
+                                         expected.
+If YAML is not
+                                         provided, you will be expected to
+                                         configure stubs via the stubby4j
+                                         HTTP POST API.
- -da,--disable_admin_portal   Does not start Admin portal -dc,--disable_stub_caching   Disables stubs in-memory caching when stubs
+ -da,--disable_admin_portal              Does not start Admin portal -dc,--disable_stub_caching              Disables stubs in-memory caching
+                                         when stubs are successfully
-                              are successfully matched to the incoming
+                                         matched to the incoming HTTP
-                              HTTP requests
+                                         requests
+ -ds,--disable_ssl                       Disables TLS support (enabled by
+                                         default) and disables the
+                                         '--enable_tls_with_alpn_and_http_
+                                         2' flag, if the latter was
+                                         provided
- -ds,--disable_ssl            Does not enable TLS connections -h,--help                    This help text.
+ -h,--help                               This help text.
  -k,--keystore <arg>                     Keystore file for custom TLS.
+By
-By default TLS
+                                         default TLS is enabled using
-                              is enabled using internal self-signed certificate.
+                                         internal self-signed certificate.
  -l,--location <arg>                     Hostname at which to bind stubby.
  -m,--mute                               Mute console output.
- -o,--debug                   Dumps raw HTTP request to the console (if
+ -o,--debug                              Dumps raw HTTP request to the
-                              console is not muted!).
+                                         console (if console is not
+                                         muted!).
- -p,--password <arg>          Password for the provided keystore file.
+ -p,--password <arg>                     Password for the provided
+                                         keystore file.
  -s,--stubs <arg>                        Port for stub portal.
-Defaults to 8882.
+Defaults to
+                                         8882.
  -t,--tls <arg>                          Port for TLS connection.
+Defaults
-Defaults to 7443.
+                                         to 7443.
+ -ta,--enable_tls_with_alpn_and_http_2   Enables HTTP/2 for HTTPS URIs
- -v,--version                 Prints out to console stubby version.
+                                         over TLS (on TLS v1.2 or newer) using ALPN extension -v,--version                            Prints out to console stubby
+                                         version.
- -w,--watch <arg>             Periodically scans for changes in last
+ -w,--watch <arg>                        Periodically scans for changes in
-                              modification date of the main YAML and referenced external files (if any).
-The flag can accept an optional arg value which is the watch scan time in milliseconds.
-If milliseconds is not provided, the watch
+                                         last modification date of the
+                                         main YAML and referenced external
+                                         files (if any).
+The flag can
+                                         accept an optional arg value
+                                         which is the watch scan time in milliseconds.
+If milliseconds is
+                                         not provided, the watch scans
-                              scans every 100ms.
-If last modification date changed since the last scan period, the stub configuration is reloaded
+                                         every 100ms.
+If last modification
+                                         date changed since the last scan
+                                         period, the stub configuration is
+                                         reloaded
 ```

 [Back to top](#table-of-contents)